martinlevesque/pretty-express-router/README.md

 expressRouter(appOrRouter, routes)
 ```

-*appOrRouter* can be either an express application or an express router.
+*appOrRouter* can be either an express application or express router.
 *routes* are the routes definitions, an hash object (see the example, routes.js).